linuxdeepin/deepin-manual/manual-assets/professional/deepin-movie/en_US/index.md

 1. Right-click or click ![界面按钮图标](icon/icon_menu.svg)on the Movie interface.
 2. Select **Settings** > **Shortcuts**.
-3. You can set the shortcuts for playback, frame/sound, file, subtitle and screenshot.
+3. You can select and input new shortcuts.

 ![1|settings](jpg/settings.png)